Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

    99fbbca..88bed5a  master -> master
 ```

-If Alice had committed her changes rather than stashing them, the situation
-would have been somewhat different.
-She would have had to make a branch and
-either merge or rebase her changes.
-(Branches, merging, and rebasing are
-covered in the next unit.)
+If Alice had committed her changes rather than stashing them, the situation would have been somewhat different.
+She would have had to make a branch and either merge or rebase her changes.
+(Branches, merging, and rebasing are covered in the next unit.)

 Had Alice begun by working on a branch in the first place she would have saved herself quite a lot of trouble.
-We'll see
-how to do that in the next unit; for now it's worth pointing out that branching and rebasing is _exactly_ what the stash commands accomplish behind the scenes.
+We'll see how to do that in the next unit; for now it's worth pointing out that branching and rebasing is _exactly_ what the stash commands accomplish behind the scenes.

 ## Summary

 In this unit, you learned how to set up a bare repository that can be shared among a group of developers, and about the Git commands

-* [`git commit --bare`](https://git-scm.com/docs/git-commit), which sets up a repo that can be shared
+- [`git init --bare`](https://git-scm.com/docs/git-commit), which sets up a repo that can be shared
-* [`git push`](https://git-scm.com/docs/git-push), which merges changes with a remote repo, and
+- [`git push`](https://git-scm.com/docs/git-push), which merges changes with a remote repo, and
-* [`git stash`](https://git-scm.com/docs/git-stash), which saves un-committed changes so that you can merge safely.
+- [`git stash`](https://git-scm.com/docs/git-stash), which saves un-committed changes so that you can merge safely

-In the next unit, you learn how to create and merge branches.
+In the next unit, you take another big step by learning how to create and merge branches.